yashkhetade/MasterProductivity2026-/IMPRULES2026.md

-# # RULE 01: Difference between “Each” and “Every”
+# RULE 01: Difference between “Each” and “Every”

-1. They are always followed by a singular verb.
+1.They are always followed by a singular verb.

-## Examples
+Examples:-
 (I)Each student is very talented.
 [Singular verb is used]
 (II)Each of my students is very talented.